harshilp24/Hacktoberfest_2021/url_shortener/README.md

 pip install pyshorteners

 In the given code
-to show the functioning of the code, this url was input:
+, this url was input:

 https://github.com/its-harshil/Hacktoberfest_2020